 When I came across Karen Maezen Miller’s tips for a mindful home I just about lost it.
 All of her suggestions make sense it that, “Duh, of course!” sort of way.
 I particularly love the “set a timer” tip.
 She’s really completely brilliant.

-Awhile back the lovely Charmel Delos Santos did a guest post for And Then She Saved (read her post here) and now she has written a bookcalled High Heeled Traders.
+Awhile back the lovely Charmel Delos Santos did a guest post for And Then We Saved (read her post here) and now she has written a bookcalled High Heeled Traders.
 I was honored (and shocked) when she told me that she included me in the acknowledgements section of the book.

 High Heeled Traders discusses why women are natural traders, and how being intuitive with trends is an asset with investing.